AnElectricalEngineer/OS-Wet-HW3/README.md

 # TTFTPS

-TTFTP (Trivial Trivial File Transfer Protocol Server) is a FTP server for GNU/Linux operating systems.
+TTFTP (Trivial Trivial File Transfer Protocol Server) is an FTP server for GNU/Linux operating systems.

 ## About TTFTPS